Florida Fish and Wildlife Conservation Commission - Planning for Climate Change

 Florida is home to 386 species of birds, 86 species of mammals, 90 species of reptiles, 136 species of fish, and 56 species of amphibians, all of which will be affected by climate change.
 FWC resource managers recognize that these impacts will have a significant impact on wildlife and that climate adaptation measures need to be implemented throughout the state while also reducing greenhouse gas emissions.
 It is predicted that the stressors that will have the most impact in Florida are higher temperatures (both air and water), increased droughts, and sea level rise.
 Changes in extreme weather, precipitation, and ocean acidification also all pose threats to the biodiversity, ecosystem services, and sustainability of Florida’s natural habitats and species.
 FWC created Florida’s Wildlife Legacy Initiative, now part of the Division of Habitat and Species Conservation, to develop and implement the Florida State Wildlife Action Plan, which addresses the impacts of climate change on Florida’s ecosystems.

 FWC has addressed many of these action steps through past and ongoing projects.
 FWC worked with the Defenders to Wildlife to evaluate species and habitat using NatureServe's Climate Change Vulnerability Index (CCVI).
 Twenty-one species were assessed using this tool—five birds, four reptiles, three amphibians, four mammals, two invertebrates, and three non-native, invasive species.
-Vulnerability was evaluated based on projected exposure and other factors such as migratory patterns, dietary needs, as well as temperature and moisture thresholds.
+Vulnerability was evaluated based on projected exposure and other factors such as migratory patterns, dietary needs, and temperature and moisture thresholds.
 For more information, see the final report, Integrating Climate Change Vulnerability Assessments into Adaptation Planning: A Case Study Using the NatureServe Climate Change Vulnerability Index to Inform Conservation Planning for Species in Florida.
 In 2016, FWC released A Guide to Climate Change Adaptation for Conservation, which includes general and habitat-specific adaptation strategies to reduce the ecological consequences of climate change, and research, monitoring, and outreach recommendations.

-Haley, K., Score, A. & Gregg, R. M. (2010).
+Score, A., Gregg, R. M. and Braddock, K.N.
+(2021).
 Florida Fish and Wildlife Conservation Commission - Planning for Climate Change [Case study on a project of the Florida Fish and Wildlife Conservation Commission].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/florida-fish-and-wildlife-conservation-commis...
-(Last updated May 2012)
+Retrieved from CAKE: https://www.cakex.org/case-studies/florida-fish-and-wildlife-conservation-commission-planning-climate-change (Last updated October 2021)